SemiSim/SemiSim/evaluation/General metrics.md

-**✧ Model Evaluation**: After training, we'll evaluate the model using a separate test set (which the model hasn't seen before) to assess performance (Ry will prep this using code in ).
+**✧ Model Evaluation**: After training, we'll evaluate the model using a separate test set (which the model hasn't seen before) to assess performance.

 semisim_eval_v1.py
 ```python